 I am a Paper Artist and Illustrator with a focus on repurposed books.
 Currently based in Seattle, Washington.

-My name is Isobelle Ouzman.
-I am a Book Artist living in Seattle, Washington.
+My name is Isobelle Ouzman and I am an Artist living in Seattle, Washington.

-In 2012, I stumbled across a free box of damaged novels in the street.
-After taking them home, I became obsessed with trying to repair and reuse them for something.
-Over the course of a year I discovered a way to glue and carve them into 3-dimensional stories of their own.
-My focus since then has been to create as much as I can with repurposed hardback novels and personal journals.
+In 2012, I stumbled across a free box of damaged novels in the street and took them home.
+I became obsessed with trying to repair and reuse them, and over the course of a year discovered a way to carve them into 3-dimensional stories of their own.
+My focus since then has been to alter old books and journals.

-A love for nature is the force behind my repurposing efforts, as well as a determination to be resourceful.
-However, books have always held a high priority for me, and the thought of creating a new story for these discarded novels has been incredibly inspiring as an Artist.
+A love for nature is the force behind my repurposing efforts.
+However, books have always held a special place in my heart, and the thought of sculpting a new life for these discarded novels has been incredibly inspiring as an Artist.

 At the age of thirteen, I relocated to America from the United Kingdom with my family.
 As anyone can imagine, thirteen is a tough age to move to a new place, and the solitude of book reading became a necessary outlet for a child like myself, who was painfully shy and homesick.
 After two years of life in Massachusetts, my family and I relocated to the Pacific Northwest so that I could attend Tacoma School of the Arts.
 Here, I was able to practice life drawing, painting, graphic design and photography – subjects that all contributed to my drive to create.

 Now as an adult living in Seattle, I continue to pursue my passion for reading through Altered Books.
 I have had work shown in galleries such as Ghost Gallery and Urban Light Studios, as well as being featured in Hi-Fructose, Atlas Obscura and My Modern Met.